gjbex/atools/docs/arange.md

 ```

 For data files that have a single column only, the sniffer gets confused.
-It can be switched off usng the `--no_sniffer` option.
+It can be switched off using the `--no_sniffer` option.

 Of course, `arange` works independently of `aenv`, so it also supports
 keeping track of general job arrays using the `-t` flag.